rbritton3468/AirScroll/README.md

 - `--camera-index 1` to switch webcams
 - `--dry-run` to disable keyboard events
 - `--min-finger-lead` to require the fingertip to move more than the knuckle
-- `--min-index-extension` to require the index finger to be extended before a swipe can trigger
 - `--max-horizontal-drift` to allow more or less sideways motion during the swipe
+- `--max-other-finger-motion` to limit how much the middle, ring, and pinky can move during the swipe
 - `--history-seconds` to change how much recent fingertip motion is considered part of one swipe